BabG254/Ello-Engineering-Challenge/README.md

 2. How to Run
-    Go to the backend directory i.e.  ./backend run 'npm start' to start the server for the backend
+    Go to the backend directory i.e.  ./backend run 'npm install' to install the dependancies run 'npm start' to start the server for the backend

-    Go to the frontend directory i.e.  ./frontend run 'npm start' for the webview
+    Go to the frontend directory i.e.  ./frontend run 'npm install' to install the dependancies run 'npm start' for the webview